Phyks/BMC/README.md

 ## Issues ?

 * Remove the watermarks on pdf files => done, some warning in okular on generated pdf, but seems ok.
-Seems to be a bug in PyPDF2.
+Seems to be a bug in Okular.